mikulskibartosz/effortless-domain-driven-design/PITCHME.md

 @title[Road to hell]

-### The road to hell is paved with JavaScript and primitive types.
+### The road to hell is paved with primitive types.

 ---?color=#FFF994
 @title[Avoid primitive types]